Twin Springs Campground

 About

-Twin Springs Campground is a small, peaceful campground located 40 minutes southeast of Lakeview in the Fremont-Winema National Forest at 6,300 feet elevation.
-The campground features three campsites nestled among tall ponderosa pine, white fir, and aspen trees.
-Twin springs flow naturally from the rocky hillside near the center of camp, creating a lush riparian understory along the creek that bursts with bright wildflowers in late spring and summer.
-The campground provides basic amenities including picnic tables, fire grates, and one vault toilet.
-No potable water is available onsite, so visitors must pack in adequate drinking water.
-The lightly-used campground offers excellent opportunities for bird watching and wildlife viewing, with deer commonly spotted in the area.
-Hikers can access the Crane Mountain National Recreation Trail #161, located two miles west near Rogger Meadow.
-Twin Springs operates seasonally from mid-May through mid-October and is first-come, first-served with no camping fees.
-The remote location and limited facilities make it ideal for campers seeking solitude and a primitive camping experience in Oregon's outback country.
+Twin Springs Campground is a small, primitive forest camp tucked into the southeastern corner of the Fremont-Winema National Forest at 6,300 feet elevation.
+The three campsites are nestled among tall ponderosa pine, white fir, and aspen trees, with a natural spring piped out of the rocky hillside near the center of camp.
+The spring creates a lush riparian understory along the creek, and bright wildflowers bloom in late spring and summer.
+This quiet campground sees light use and provides basic amenities: picnic tables, fire grates at each site, and one vault toilet.
+There is no potable water, so visitors must bring their own supply.
+The campground is free and operates on a first-come, first-served basis with no reservations.
+Recreation opportunities include bird watching, wildlife viewing (deer are common), and hiking on the Crane Mountain National Recreation Trail #161, located two miles west near Rogger Meadow.

 Directions